microchip-pic-avr-solutions/ethernet-lan9250/tool-github-deploy/tool-github-deploy.md

         $5  -rpt    "This argument is used to provide the GitHub repository topics, Argument Type: String (comma separate, e.g. PIC24,  dsPIC33)"
         $6  -rphi   "This argument is sets the GitHub repository has issues option, Argument type Boolean (default state is True)"
         $7  -rphp   "This argument is sets the GitHub repository has projects option, Argument type Boolean (default state is True)"
-        $8  -rpp    "This argument is sets the GitHub repository private, Argument type Boolean (default state is False)"
+        $8  -rpp    "This argument is sets the GitHub repository private, Argument type Boolean (default state is True)"
         $9  -rpdb   "This argument is used to provide the GitHub repository default branch, Argument Type: String"
         $10 -rpu,   "This argument is sets the GitHub repository updation, Argument type Boolean (default state is False)"
         $11 -rporg  "This argument is used to select the organization where the repo needs to be created.
 Users can provide the entire URL or just the organization name as the value of this argument., Argument Type: String"
-        $12-dm      "This argument is sets the Debug mode, Argument Type: Boolean (default state is False)"
+        $12 -dm      "This argument is sets the Debug mode, Argument Type: Boolean (default state is False)"
 ```

 #### Usage